cloudfoundry-incubator/quarks-ci/README.md

 ## GOPROXY

 We use [athens](https://github.com/gomods/athens) as a Go module proxy to speed up builds.
-It's deployed from as a helm chart in the `athens` namespace and it's URL is stored inthe lastpass store.
+It's deployed from as a helm chart in the `athens` namespace and it's URL is stored in the lastpass store.
 See [the documentation](https://docs.gomods.io/install/install-on-kubernetes/) for details on how to install it.